Daniil Medvedev: 2022: Australian Open final, world No. 1

-2023 Three consecutive titles, Indian Wells Final
+2023: Five titles and US Open finalist

 Medvedev started the season at the Adelaide International where he reached the semifinals, losing to Novak Djokovic in straight sets.
-Seeded 7th at the Australian Open, he defeated opponents Marcos Giron and John Millman before losing to Sebastian Korda in straight sets in the third round.
+Seeded 7th at the Australian Open, he defeated Marcos Giron and John Millman before losing to Sebastian Korda in straight sets in the third round.
 As a result, Medvedev dropped out of the Top 10 to World No. 12.

 In February, Medvedev entered the ABN AMRO Open in Rotterdam seeded 6th, where he made it to the finals whilst dropping only one set.
-In the final, he defeated Italian No. 1 Jannik Sinner in three sets, thus returning back to the Top 10.
+In the final, he defeated Italian No. 1 Jannik Sinner in three sets, returning to the Top 10.
 The following week, Medvedev entered the Qatar ExxonMobil Open seeded third and won the tournament, defeating Andy Murray in straight sets in the final.

 In March, Medvedev defeated No. 2 seed Andrey Rublev in straight sets in an all-Russian final to win in Dubai his third title in three weeks, and his 18th title overall thus winning titles in 18 different cities and becoming the first man in the Open Era to accomplish the feat.
 In this tournament, he did not drop a set including his win against No. 1 seed Novak Djokovic, snapping his 20-match winning streak.
-As a result he moved back to world No. 6 on 6 March 2023.
+As a result, he moved back to world No. 6 on 6 March 2023.

-At the next Masters 1000 2023 BNP Paribas Open he reached back-to-back quarterfinals defeating 12th seed Alexander Zverev.
-His victory against American, Frances Tiafoe propelled him into the final, where he will face Carlos Alcaraz.
-His victory in the final could make him the first Russian winner at the event.
+At the next Masters 1000 tournament in Indian Wells, Medvedev reached back-to-back quarterfinals after defeating 12th seed Alexander Zverev in the fourth round.
+His victories against 23rd seed Alejandro Davidovich Fokina and 14th seed Frances Tiafoe propelled him into the final.
+In the final, he lost to Carlos Alcaraz in straight sets but re–entered the Top 5.
+In Miami, he reached back-to-back finals defeating 14th seed Karen Khachanov and won his 19th title in a 19th different city after defeating 10th seed Jannik Sinner in straight sets.
+He moved to world No. 4 in the rankings on 3 April 2023.